-Looked After Children and Care Leavers: The college is committed to promoting the welfare and achievement of looked after and previously looked-after children/young people and vulnerable adults.
+Care experienced students: The college is committed to promoting the welfare and achievement of care experienced students.
 The DFE guidance: The designated teacher for looked-after and previously looked after children February 2018 adopts the definition:

 - a child 'looked-after by a local authority' is one who is looked after within the meaning of section 22 of Children Act 1989 - a previously looked-after child is one who is no longer looked after in England and Wales because s/he is the subject of an adoption, special guardianship or child arrangements order which includes arrangements relating to with whom the child is to live, or when the child is to live with any person, or has been adopted from 'state care' outside England and Wales; and - a child is in 'state care' outside England and Wales if s/he is in the care of or accommodated by a public authority, a religious organisation or any other organisation the sole or main purpose of which is to benefit society.